stereobooster/react-snap/Readme.md

 ### Caveats

-- AWS S3 does not support custom HTTP headers, that is why you will not be able to use [HTTP2 push with Cloudflare](https://blog.cloudflare.com/announcing-support-for-http-2-server-push-2/)
+- AWS S3 does not support custom HTTP headers, that is why you will not be able to use [HTTP2 push with Cloudflare](https://blog.cloudflare.com/announcing-support-for-http-2-server-push-2/).
+- [s3-sync-aws](https://github.com/andreialecu/s3-sync-aws/issues/3) does not remove old files.